ArthurChatton/sPoRT-notebook/README.md

         ## Input 4: sPoRT hyperparameters
-        alpha <- 0.05 #Personal preference, other values are meaningful as well. beta <- "gruber" #to use Gruber's bound defined in Gruber et al. (2022) Adapt to sample size. gamma <- 2 #maximum complexity level of the subgroups (here, a combination of two confounders max.)
+        alpha <- 0.05 #Personal preference, other values are meaningful as well. beta <- "gruber" #to use Gruber's bound defined in Gruber et al. (2022) that adapts to sample size. gamma <- 2 #maximum complexity level of the subgroups (here, a combination of two confounders max.)

-        ## Input 5: sPoRT hyperparameters, monotony must be the column name of the lagged A when pooling=TRUE due to implementation issue (only if there is a monotone treatment pattern in the data).
+        ## Input 5: sPoRT hyperparameters, monotony must be the column name of the lagged A when pooling=TRUE due to an implementation issue (only if there is a monotone treatment pattern in the data).
         monotony <- "Alag" #The function will automatically check positivity on individuals with Alag=0 static <- c(TRUE, TRUE, FALSE, FALSE) #d1 is static, d3 and d4 are dynamic.

-Now, we can run the `sport` function, with the argument `pooling=TRUE`.
+Now, we can run the `sport` function with the argument `pooling=TRUE`.

 ### sPoRT running and output